Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She currently has dogs, cats, and birds in her family.

 My dogs love taking part in holidays and celebrations such as Christmas.
 The dogs are a part of the family.
-If the rest of the family is having fun, they want to as well!
+If the rest of the family is having fun, they want to join in.
 It's very enjoyable to celebrate special events with pets, but it's also important to be aware of their safety.
-Holidays involve potential dangers for animals as well as the opportunity for fun.
+Along with the opportunity for fun, holidays involve potential dangers for animals.

 With careful planning, it's possible for both people and pets to enjoy celebrations.
-Once a plan is made for safe pet holidays, it can be used at every special event.
+Once a plan is made for pet-safe holidays, it can be used at every special event.
 The plan will enable dogs to participate in the family’s fun and humans to have peace of mind.

 The Christmas Tree and Pet Safety

-My dogs' favourite holiday is Christmas.
-The fun begins when a tree is brought into the house.
-The dogs are very excited when they smell and see the tree.
-They know that a Christmas tree means there’s fun ahead.
+My dogs' favorite holiday is Christmas.
+The fun begins when the tree is brought into the house.
+The dogs are very excited when they smell and see it, as they know that a Christmas tree means there’s fun ahead.

 It's important that every decoration and gift on a tree is pet safe, especially if the pets have access to the decorations during the night when their family is asleep.
-We don't put tinsel on our Christmas trees since it can block a dog's digestive tract if the pet eats it.
+We don't put tinsel on our Christmas trees since it can block a dog's digestive tract if they eat it.
 The shiny strands can be attractive to pets, especially if the tinsel is being moved by air currents.
 Other safety points to consider include the following:

-- Avoid angel hair, which is made of glass fibre that can cut a dog's digestive tract.
+- Avoid angel hair, which is made of glass fiber that can cut a dog's digestive tract.

 - Avoid glass ornaments, which may break into sharp pieces if they fall to the ground.

-- Place any breakable ornament on a high branch where it can't be hit by a dog's wagging tail.
+- Place any breakable ornaments on high branches where they can't be hit by a dog's wagging tail.

-- Don't place edible decorations on the tree.
+- Don't place edible decorations on the tree, especially chocolate ones.